 Q: Are there any age limits?

 A: No, there is no age limit to apply for the fellowship but there is a time limit, i.e. the PhD was awarded not more than 10 years prior to application.
-However, please refer to the question on the ideal profile of the applicant to understand the target for the Early Career Fellowship programme.
+Please refer to the question on the ideal profile of the applicant to understand the target for the Early Career fellowship programme.

 Q: Can a university/research institute/entity apply for the OWSD Early Career Fellowship?